 Kemptville Buskerfest

 Kemptville Buskerfest is a free one day event in Downtown Kemptville celebrating unique street talent, immersing you in the sublime.
 Featuring street performers, musicians, comedy, and fun for the entire family.
 Audience members will be taken on a journey of awe, shock and amazement through the historic storytelling and fun that can be found in the downtown core.
-Details

-Explore 1000 Islands National Park
+Explore the 1000 Islands National Park

 Explore the picturesque granite islands and windswept pine trees of Thousand Islands National Park.
 The visitor centre at Mallorytown Landing has picnic shelters and barbecues, playground, geocaching, scavenger hunts, live animal displays, hiking trails and a St. Lawrence River cycling path nearby.
 Details